sebastienriffaud/sebastienriffaud.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoctoral researcher at École Polytechnique Fédérale de Lausanne (Switzerland) under the supervision of Prof. Fabio Nobile.
-My current research activity focuses on the developement of dynamical low-rank approximations for accelerating data assimilation algorithms.
+<p>I am a postdoctoral researcher at École Polytechnique Fédérale de Lausanne (Switzerland) under the supervision of Prof. Fabio Nobile.
+My current research activity focuses on the developement of dynamical low-rank approximations for accelerating data assimilation algorithms.</p>